iyeoda/ianyeo-com/blog/2025-01-01-leadership-lessons-from-scaling-proptech.md

 We made the strategic decision to integrate generative AI before it became mainstream in construction.
 This required:
 - Significant R&D investment when resources were constrained
 - Convincing conservative industry players to adopt cutting-edge technology
-- Building internal AI expertise while the talent market was competitive
+- Building internal AI expertise whilst the talent market was competitive

-The payoff was substantial—our AI-powered features became a primary differentiator that accelerated our growth trajectory.
+The payoff was substantial—our AI-first features became a primary differentiator that accelerated our growth trajectory.

 ### 3. Building the Right Team at the Right Time

 **Scaling Challenges**
-One of the most difficult aspects of rapid growth was building team capacity while maintaining culture and quality:
+One of the most difficult aspects of rapid growth was building team capacity whilst maintaining culture and quality:

 **Technical Team Scaling**
 - Hired senior architects early to establish technical foundations